 The programme aims to give law graduates and others a conceptual understanding of the main legal issues related to environmental regulation as well as knowledge of the subject sufficient to encourage the critical evaluation of current research and practice in the field.
 Students can choose from a range of modules designed to develop their knowledge and understanding of issues connected with the environment and the law.
 Possible modules include Sustainable Development, Environmental Regulation, Ecosystems & International Law and Environmental Justice.

-Entry Requirements: Applicants must have, or expect to receive in the anticipated year of entry, a good honours degree in law, of at least upper second class or equivalent.
+Applicants must have, or expect to receive in the anticipated year of entry, a good honours degree in law, of at least upper second class or equivalent.
 Exceptionally, non-law graduates with relevant legal experience may be considered.
 "If you are concerned that your qualifications do not meet our normal expectation then please contact us.

 English Language Requirement

 English Language Programmes

 We offer Pre-Sessional and Foundation Programme(s) throughout the year.
 These are designed to prepare you for university study in the UK when you have not yet met the language requirements for direct entry onto a degree programme.

 The fees you pay will depend on your fee status.
 Your fee status is determined by us using the information you provide on your application.